 Composites are becoming increasingly predominant in automotive lightweight strategy to meet strict emission regulations and increase fuel efficiency.
 However it brings a whole new set of challenges to design, analysis, manufacturing, data management and quality assurance.

-We will review the use of geopolymers as performance surface materials enabling significant improvements in thermal degradation and service temperature of composite structures.
+We review the use of geopolymers as performance surface materials enabling significant improvements in thermal degradation and service temperature of composite structures.

 From this session you will gain an understanding of: